segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 # Full stack Dashboard

-This set of worksheets (and accompanying videos) is based around building an example Dashboard application based around the MEAN stack.
-We build the dashboard from the 'ground up' and demonstrate how to integrate charts in the front end and call data (via a RESTful API) from a database.
-To improve portability and ease deployment we use Docker to manage the environment and ensure that others can easily recreate our system.
-Your final project must be submitted in a way which can be replicated easily; and Docker is the suggested tool deploying as it makes setting up instances of Node and Mongo very easy.
+This set of worksheets (and accompanying videos) is based around building an example Dashboard application on the MEAN stack.
+We build the Dashboard from the 'ground up' and demonstrate how to integrate charts in the front end and call data (via a RESTful API) from a database.
+To improve portability and ease deployment we use Docker to manage the Node/Mongo environment and ensure that others can easily recreate our production system.
+Your final project must be submitted in a way which can be replicated easily; Docker is the suggested tool deploying as it makes setting up instances of Node and Mongo very easy.
+We will cover each element over the Unit.
+***
+# Getting started

 > ### Key milestones
 > - Essential: Workshop walkthrough